Can you make your friend with benefits fall for you?

 Here’s how to get unstuck:

-How to Make a Friend with Benefits FALL for You
+How to Make Your Friend with Benefits Fall for You

 We knew each other for years before the “benefits” episode began, which was cleverly initiated by him.